vanhoefm/fragattacks/research/README.md

   sending frames to the tested device, etc.

-- `ping I,E,R,AE [--full-reconnect]`: Here the second fragment is sent immediately after reconnecting with the AP, which is important in case the device under test clears fragments from memory after a short time.
+- `ping I,E,R,AE [--full-reconnect]`: Here the second fragment is sent immediately after reconnecting with the device under test, which is important in case the device clears fragments from memory after a short time.

-- `ping I,E,R,E [--full-reconnect]`: Here the second fragment is sent 1 second after reconnecting with the AP, which can be useful in case there is a small delay between completion of the handshake and installing the negotiated key.
+- `ping I,E,R,E [--full-reconnect]`: Here the second fragment is sent 1 second after reconnecting with the device under test, which can be useful in case there is a small delay between completion of the handshake and installing the negotiated key.

 - Overall it can be tedious to test if a device is vulnerable to cache attacks.
 Therefore I also recommend to perform a code audit to check if fragments stay in the memory after disassociating or deauthenticating from